Don McLean: Subsequent recordings

 The song "The Legend of Andrew McCrew" was based on an article published in The New York Times concerning a black Dallas hobo named Anderson McCrew who was killed when he leapt from a moving train.
-No one claimed him, so a carnival took his body, mummified it, and toured all over the South with him, calling him "The Famous Mummy Man."
+No one claimed him, so a carnival took his body, mummified it, and toured all over the South with him, calling him "The Famous Mummy Man".
 McLean's song inspired radio station WGN in Chicago to tell the story and give the song airplay in order to raise money for a headstone for McCrew's grave.
 Their campaign was successful, and McCrew's body was exhumed and buried in the Lincoln Cemetery in Dallas.

 Joel Dorn later collaborated on the McLean career retrospective Rearview Mirror, released in 2005 on Dorn's label, Hyena Records.
 In 2006, Dorn reflected on working with McLean:Of the more than 200 studio albums I've produced in the past 40 plus years, there is a handful; maybe 15 or so that I can actually listen to from top to bottom.
 Homeless Brother is one of them.
 It accomplished everything I set out to do.
 And it did so because it was a true collaboration.
 Don brought so much to the project that all I really had to do was capture what he did, and complement it properly when necessary.

 In 1977 a brief liaison with Arista Records that yielded the album Prime Time, and in October 1978, the single "It Doesn't Matter Anymore".
 This was a track from the album Chain Lightning that should have been the second of four with Arista.
 McLean had started recording in Nashville, Tennessee, with Elvis Presley's backing singers, the Jordanaires, and many of Presley's musicians.
 However the Arista deal broke down following artistic disagreements between McLean and the Arista chief, Clive Davis.
 Consequently, McLean was left without a record contract in the United States, but through continuing deals, Chain Lightning was released by EMI in Europe and by Festival Records in Australia.

-In April 1980, the Roy Orbison song "Crying" from the album began picking up airplay on Dutch radio stations and McLean was called to Europe to appear on several important musical variety shows to plug the song and support its release as a single by EMI.
+In April 1980, the Roy Orbison song "Crying" from the album began picking up airplay on Dutch radio stations and McLean was called to Europe to appear on several important musical variety shows to promote the song and support its release as a single by EMI.
 The song achieved number 1 status in the Netherlands first, followed by the UK and then Australia.